 First, lay the leaves out on one side of a sheet of wax paper.
 Fold the other side of the wax paper over the top of the leaves.
 Using an iron on a cool setting, slowly iron the wax paper, applying some pressure until it looks shiny.

-Create the Leaf Journal
+Create the Fall Leaf Nature Journal

 It is fun to collect and observe the leaves, but taking it a step further and identifying the plants will help extend and enrich this nature activity.
 Kids can use a traditional field guide for tree and plant identification.
 Another method is to utilize technology with these free easy-to-use plant identification apps.